Codasip/SweRV-Support-Package-free/README.md

 ### Updating SSP image

 SSP loader image reads the version of the SSP Docker image from the `loader.cfg` file which is located in the same directory as the loader script.
 To use different image than the default one, please update the image reference in `loader.cfg`.
-However, in typical cases when the latest relese of the SSP image is required, `loader.cfg` needs not be edited.
+However, in typical cases when the latest release of the SSP image is required, `loader.cfg` needs not be edited.

 To display all available versions of the SSP, please view our Codasip Docker registry.
 Visit [Explore Codasip public docker registry](https://ssp-docker-registry.codasip.com/explore) and enter the name of SSP docker image.
 For free distribution, the SSP image name is `distrib-ssp-seh1-free`.

 Then you can click on the version you want to use, which will copy `docker pull` command into your clipboard.
 In order to use that SSP Docker image, paste the image reference from your clipboard to `loader.cfg` file (without the `docker pull`. )

 ## Interaction with Docker container